pvcraven/arcade_book/source/chapters/16_array_backed_grids/array_backed_grids.rst

 1. Create variables named ``WIDTH``, ``HEIGHT``, and ``MARGIN``.
 Set the width and height to 20.
 This will represent how large each grid location is.
 Set the margin to 5.
 This represents the margin between each grid location and the edges of the screen.
-Create these variables before the main program loop.
+Create these variables at the top of the program, after the ``import`` statements.
    Also create variables ``ROW_COUNT`` and ``COLUMN_COUNT``.
 Set them to 10.
    This will control how many rows and columns we will have.
 2. Calculate ``SCREEN_WIDTH`` and ``SCREEN_HEIGHT`` based on the variables we